-The oldest art centre is Ernabella Arts, formed in 1948 to help remote Aborigines to connect socially and to participate in their communities cultural life.
+The oldest art centre is Ernabella Arts, formed in 1948 to help remote Aboriginal Australians to connect socially and to participate in their communities cultural life.
 Today all arts centres are Indigenous-owned or controlled, and are not-for-profit organisations.

 The centres work to preserve culture, promote and celebrate aboriginal identity, and raise awareness of important issues, such as the return of ancestral land and the protection of sacred sites.
 They act as a focus for creative activity and the marketing of Aboriginal art to the wider world, but their role in the community goes much further than that.